-You are here: Urology Textbook > Urologic surgery > Scrotal orchiectomy
+You are here: Urology Textbook > Urologic surgery > Simple orchiectomy

 - Bilateral orchiectomy as an anti-androgenic therapy in advanced or metastatic prostate cancer

-- Testicular abscess due to infection (e.g. epididymitis)
+- Testicular abscess, e.g., due to progressive epididymitis

 - After testicular trauma with completely infarcted or shattered testis